Back to PART 1 & 6 Complaints

 Why does the SMF find that Ms. Black's dishonest evidence was not fundamental to the Adjudicator’s finding, when clearly it was fundamental?

-(d) Why does the Assistant Director-General & Principal QCAT Registrar, by letter dated 27 January 2025, believe the writer to be in Contempt of the Tribunal by Scandalising the Tribunal by publishing a narrative regarding facts (a) & (b), when those facts appear to expose that the Tribunal has scandalised itself, by failing to consider Crucial Evidence and it seems, distorting the truth?
+(d) Why does the Assistant Director-General & Principal QCAT Registrar, by letter dated 27 January 2025, believe the writer to be in Contempt of the Tribunal by Scandalising the Tribunal by publishing a narrative regarding facts (a) & (b), when those facts appear to expose that the Tribunal has scandalised itself, by failing to consider Crucial Evidence?

 Complaint 8